June Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Should I rent out my Greater Austin home or sell it?

-Selling converts your paper appreciation into cash today; renting lets you stack cash flow, appreciation, and rent growth over time.
-With the Greater Austin blended median rent at $1,993 and rents down 5.68% year over year, the near-term income picture is softer than it was a few years ago, but your specific mortgage, purchase price, and tax situation will matter far more than market-wide medians.
-Run the actual numbers with Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity both pre- and post-tax.
+Selling converts your appreciation into cash today; renting lets you stack cash flow, continued appreciation, and rent growth over time.
+Greater Austin's blended median rent is $2,026 and trending down 3.8% year over year, so this isn't a market where rents are doing the heavy lifting for you right now, which makes your mortgage payment, purchase price, and tax basis far more important inputs than any market-wide figure.
+Run the full picture through Doorstead's rental investment calculator, which projects cash flow, appreciation, rent growth, and 10-year equity pre- and post-tax, before making the call.

 CA: DRE# 02089344